GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 * A list of zero to three topics, representing the interests of this user.
 * After seven days of observation you should receive:
     * One topic representing the interest of that user calculated from the navigation history of that week.
         * One important detail: if not enough topics have been observed by you for a user for the Topics API to calculate the top five topics of that week, then Topics will add as many random topics as necessary to arrive at the total number of five.
-Find [more details in the API proposal](https://github.com/patcg-individual-drafts/topics#specific-details).
+Find [more details about the API](https://github.com/patcg-individual-drafts/topics#specific-details).
 * A new topic entry replacing one of the three if you are calling it after four weeks of observation.
     * This happens because the Topics API will be stable for the following weeks, not exposing too many of the user's interests.
-Find [more details in the API proposal](https://github.com/patcg-individual-drafts/topics#specific-details).
+Find [more details on GitHub](https://github.com/patcg-individual-drafts/topics#specific-details).
 * If you have not observed topics for the user for more than three weeks, then the Topics API will return an empty array `[]` again.

 Measure the performance and metrics of your user experience.